My Employer Offered Me Light Duty Work, Do I have to Accept This Job?

 It’s also very important to note that what’s generally good practice in a work comp claim may ruin your chances of receiving PERA Duty Disability benefits.
 If you are firefighter, police officer, corrections officer, or paramedic applying for PERA Duty Disability benefits, accepting a light duty position can have unintended consequences on the approval of your PERA Duty Disability application.
 If you have both a work comp and PERA Duty Disability claim you should consult with attorneys who extensively practice in both areas of the law.
 Ask your attorney how many PERA cases they have handled, if they’ve taken them to formal hearings, and how will one area affect your benefits in another area.

 Employers often use light duty positions to encourage employees to quit by offering highly undesirable positions.
-Consult with an attorney to asses your options sooner rather than later.
+Consult with an attorney to assess your options sooner rather than later.
 Don’t let them use this as a tool against you.
 We can help you know your rights, speak up, and ask questions.

 Contact the experienced attorneys at Meuser Law Office, P.A. for a free, no-obligation consultation.